Social Media KPI Dashboard Template (2026): The 12 Metrics I’d Track + Simple Table

 Awareness KPIs: Impressions and reach tell you if distribution is working.
 Pull them from platform analytics.
 The decision they should trigger is simple: increase distribution inputs (posting cadence, employee amplification, basic creative formats) when exposure is flat for two weeks.

 Engagement KPIs: Engagement rate and average click-through rate are your “message-market fit” early warning.
 Use platform analytics, but keep definitions consistent.
 LinkedIn defines average CTR as clicks divided by impressions, and defines engagement rate as paid and free clicks divided by total impressions.
-That formula discipline matters, because it prevents month-to-month KPI drift when someone changes what “engagement” includes.
-Reference LinkedIn’s definitions in their engagement metrics documentation.
+That formula discipline prevents month-to-month KPI drift when someone changes what “engagement” includes, as documented in LinkedIn’s engagement metrics documentation for consistent reporting.

 Demand/Leads KPIs: Social sessions (GA4) plus key events for lead submits (GA4) show whether your content creates site intent.
 The decision: change the CTA and landing page pairing when sessions rise but key events do not.
 That is usually an offer clarity issue, not a content volume issue.